Best Pumpkin Patches in Norfolk

 Postcode: NR12 8QU

 Wroxham Barns, near Wroxham and Hoveton, offers a fun, family-friendly pumpkin picking experience, and entry is free!
-Pumpkins are priced individually, starting from £2, depending on their size.
+Pumpkins are priced individually, depending on their size.
 Once you’ve found your perfect pumpkin, you can get creative with arts and crafts, or use the on-site carving area to avoid the mess at home.

 There’s face painting for the kids, along with a choice of refreshments and sweet treats.
 Plus, there are plenty of photo opportunities to capture those special autumn moments.